DC Historic Preservation Law

 - D.C.
 Preservation League

 The D.C.
-Preservation League seeks to "preserve, protect, and enhance the historic built environment of Washington, DC, through advocacy and education."
+Preservation League seeks "to preserve, protect, and enhance the historic and built environment of Washington, DC, through advocacy and education."

 - Historical Society of Washington, DC

 The historical society "helps make this local history easily accessible to the public to promote a sense of identity, place, and pride in Washington and to preserve this heritage for future generations."
 It publishes Washington History magazine (formerly titled Records of the Columbia Historical Society), available electronically via JSTOR (1897 - ).